 c) Are the assumptions still valid?

-If the answer to either of these questions is "No", it could be necessary to re-work the project plan or to scrap the project all together.
+If the answer to any of these questions is "No", it could be necessary to re-work the project plan or to scrap the project all together.

 6. Determine if the identified variations are internal or external.
 Internal variations are within the authority of the project team to correct.